nychealth/covid-vaccine-data/people/Readme.md

 ### by-residency-totals

-This file is used for display purposes on our website and contains the same information as by-residency-demo.csv.
+This file is used for display purposes on our COVID-19 vaccine data page and contains the same information as by-residency-demo.csv.
 The file shows the total number of residents and non-residents who have received at least one dose of COVID-19 vaccine.

 |Variable |Definition |Timeframe |
 |---------|-----------|----------|